Bangladesh V West Indies First Test Scoreboard - UrduPoint

 Bangladesh V West Indies First Test Scoreboard

-Scoreboard after the first innings of Bangladesh on the second day of the first Test against the West Indies at the Zahur Ahmed Chowdhury Stadium in Chittagong on Thursday
+Scoreboard at stumps on the fourth day in the first Test between Bangladesh and the West Indies at the Zahur Ahmed Chowdhury Stadium in Chittagong on Saturday

-Chittagong (APP - UrduPoint / Pakistan Point News - 4th Feb, 2021 ) :Scoreboard after the first innings of Bangladesh on the second day of the first Test against the West Indies at the Zahur Ahmed Chowdhury Stadium in Chittagong on Thursday: Bangladesh 1st innings (overnight 242-5) Shadman islam lbw b Warrican 59 Tamim Iqbal b Roach 9 Najmul Hossain run out 25 Mominul Haque c Campbell b 26 Mushfiqur Rahim c Cornwall b Warrican 38 Shakib Al Hasan c Brathwaite b Cornwall 68 Liton Das b Warrican 38 Mehidy Hasan c Sub b Cornwall 103 Taijul Islam c Joshua Da Silva b Gabriel 18 Nayeem Hasan b Bonner 24 Mustafizur Rahman not out 3 Extras (b2, lb7, w5, nb5) 19 Total (150.